oskardudycz/oskardudycz/README.md

 You may know me from my work as co-maintainer of [Marten](https://martendb.io/) work, or from my [Event Sourcing in .NET tutorials](https://github.com/oskardudycz/EventSourcing.NetCore).
 We could meet after one of my conference talks or my online [webinars](https://www.youtube.com/watch?v=wNrH5dK1m0I&list=PLw-VZz_H4iio9b_NrH25gPKjr2MAS2YgC) or we're just starting our friendship.

 🔥 My mission is to build tools like [Marten](https://martendb.io/) or [GoldenEye](https://github.com/oskardudycz/GoldenEye) that will help to have fun while efficiently delivering systems to productions.
 I also want to pass my pragmatic approach and let others learn from my mistakes instead of their own.
-I'm trying every day to make our developers community better.

 My main projects:
 - 🐿️ [Marten](https://martendb.io/)